demoq-demo/cognito/cognito_backup_strategy.md

-## Note the cognito backup lambda can be manually triggered without any parameters.
-   ### Run the DR YAML file first to get the ARN of the DR bucket which the backup needs for S3 replication (S3 destination needs to exist).

 # Cognito Primary Backup System

+## ⚠️ Prerequisites
+<span style="color:red">**IMPORTANT**: Run the DR YAML file first to get the ARN of the DR bucket which the backup needs for S3 replication (S3 destination needs to exist).</span>

+**Note**: The cognito backup lambda can be manually triggered without any parameters.

 ## Overview
 This document outlines the automated backup system for Amazon Cognito User Pools, including what is backed up automatically vs. manually, and the complete flow to S3 storage.